jamesdahall/metro_clock/README.md

 How radius lookup works
 - Data sources: We maintain local, cached metadata with coordinates for:
-  - Rail stations (WMATA Stations API; includes `StationTogether` grouping).
+- Rail stations (WMATA Stations API).
   - Bus stops (WMATA GTFS static `stops.txt` cached locally; avoids heavy API scans).
   - Bikeshare stations (Capital Bikeshare GBFS `station_information.json`).
 - Distance: Compute great-circle distance from the configured home lat/lon using Haversine (fast enough at this scale).
 For performance on the Pi Zero, we can use an equirectangular approximation and only switch to Haversine for the top K candidates.
 - Selection: Filter by a configurable radius per mode (rail/bus/bikeshare), then sort by distance and take top N (e.g., 2 rail stations, 6–8 bus stops, 2–3 bikeshare docks).
 Bus stops can be dense; we optionally group by route and direction to avoid clutter.
-- Grouping: For rail, use `StationTogether` to merge platforms at the same physical location (e.g., different line codes) into one logical station for display.

 Interactive setup (recommended)
 - One-time guided selection that writes `config.yaml` and avoids runtime auto-discovery: